wynksaiddestroy/py_stringmatching/v0.4.x/_sources/Benchmark.txt

     # run the benchmark
     >>> run_benchmark(short_strings_path, medium_strings_path, long_strings_path, data_size = data_size, jaccard.get_sim_score, ws.tokenize, num_repeat = num_repeat, output_file = output_file)

+The benchmark contains three datasets in the `datasets` directory: (1) short_strings.csv, (2) medium_strings.csv, and (3) long_strings.csv.
+Each dataset contains 5000 strings.
+Specifically, short_strings.csv contains strings with length in the range of 2-15 (avg. of 10), medium_strings.csv contains strings with length in the range of 18-39 (avg. of 25), and long_strings.csv contains strings with length in the range of 60-1726 (avg. of 127).

-The above command will run benchmark for 9 different configurations (short-short, short-medium, short-long, medium-short, medium-medium, medium-long, long-short, long-medium, long-long) for the provided similarity measure, and writes the result to the provided output file.
+The above command will run the benchmark for 9 different configurations (short-short, short-medium, short-long, medium-short, medium-medium, medium-long, long-short, long-medium, long-long) for the provided similarity measure, and writes the result to the provided output file.
+See below for additional details.

-Interpreting the results
+Interpreting the Results
 --------------------------

-The benchmark results will be a CSV file containing the following information,
+The benchmark results will be a CSV file containing the following information:

    * Configuration
    * Runtime (in secs) for each run of a configuration (note that each configuration is run for `num_repeat` times)